benc-uk/blog/_posts/2019-04-05-cosmos-sharding.md

 Sigh.

-Simple solution - scale up my throughput on my database to 2000 RU/s (that was a guess) and re-run.
-The import sailed through no problem, but I couldn't scale back to 400 RU/s!
-At least not from the portal, the smallest I could go back to was 800 RU/s I'm actually not sure if this is just a bug, but at this point I was **determined** to try to keep my database as small and cheap as possible.
+Simple solution - I scaled up my throughput on my database to 5000 RU/s (that was a guess) and re-run.
+The import sailed through no problem, after this I scaled it back down to 400 RU/s
-I tried again, blew everything away recreated the DB & collections and wrote a little Node.js import script with a small delay built into it

-> Update.
-I think this bug has been resolved

 # Shards of CRUD
 Now I had my database running at 400 RU/s with three collections inside it and all my data.
 Mission accomplished?
 So I thought...